 Get our weekly emails to keep up with what’s new.
 (Go to the Drugs & Health Blog home page and enter your email address in the green box in the right-hand column.)
-And, remember, everything we publish and the resources we list are free.
+Everything we publish and the resources we list are always free.

 How To Use the Blog in Your Classroom

 For more formal instruction, we suggest that you choose one of the blog posts and use the classroom activities and discussion questions listed below to encourage your students to think critically about how drugs and drug use can affect them today and the choices they make for tomorrow.
-You can print out the blog posts or have students access the posts online, if students have computers.
+You can print out the blog posts or have students access them online, if they have computers.

 - Discussions.
-In small groups or as a class, have students read a post and discuss the information using the discussion questions to guide the conversation.
+In small groups or as a class, have students read a blog post and discuss the information, using the discussion questions to guide the conversation.

 - Writing Prompts.
 Ask students to read a post and either comment on the post online or respond to one of the discussion questions.
 Or, ask students to write a blog post of their own on some aspect of drug use or addiction.

 - Research/Presentation Project.
 Have students select a drug topic and research how the drug affects the brain and body.
-They should give a 10-minute presentation, including a visual, summarizing their research and whether their view of the drug changed based on their research.
+They could give a 5- or 10-minute presentation, including a visual, summarizing their research and whether their view of the drug changed based on their research.

 - Debate.
 Divide the students into two groups.
 Have them debate two sides of an issue, such as the legalization of a drug or the role of media in drug use.

 - Multimedia Project.
-Ask students to read several posts and develop a storyboard (scene outline) and script for a podcast, public service announcement (PSA), or video that shares the information they learned.
-If time allows, teens could break into groups and record the podcasts, PSAs, or videos they developed.
+Ask students to read several posts and develop a storyboard (visual outline) and script for a public service announcement (PSA), video, or podcast that presents the information they learned.
+If time allows, teens could break into groups and record the PSAs, videos, or podcasts they developed.